-LOCAL GRIEF SUPPORT NETWORK AND GROUPS
+LOCAL GRIEF SUPPORT NETWORK, GROUPS & MORE

 GriefShare is a biblical, Christ-centered grief support group ministry led by lay people.

 If you’ve lost a spouse, child, family member, or friend, you’ve probably found there are not many people who understand the deep hurt you feel.
 This can be a confusing time when you feel isolated and have many questions about things you’ve never faced before.
 GriefShare groups meet weekly to help you face these challenges and move toward rebuilding your life.

 Each week groups watch a video seminar on DVD.
 The GriefShare videos cover topics essential to recovery from the hurt of grief and loss.
 The videos are produced in a compelling television magazine format and feature interviews with grief recovery experts, mini-dramas, on-location video, and real-life stories of people who have experienced the death of a loved one.
 It is followed by time for focused discussion and supported by time for personal study and reflection with the aid of support materials at home.